data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 testing it out.
 Aborting upon an exception is good, but the interpreter itself should handle the exception and present a clean prompt.

+### June 09 Notes

+I did not add notes yesterday, but a new constructor was added to the abstract syntax tree class that accepts a string parameter containing a LISP expression.
+I built some simple tests that see if this is working, but some other changes still need to be made.
+Now that the input parsing code will support the string parameter constructor, previous logic in the high level classes in the core interpreter should be changed.
+Calls to the input parsing module should be removed, and a syntax tree object should be created rather than a node object.
+(Remember, the tree class will still contain a tree of nodes, exposed as a property.)

+The other thing I need to handle is what should happen in the constructor when an invalid string is given.
+Currently an exception is raised at runtime, but this is causing the rest of the system to be rather fragile.
+Rather, I think it makes sense to consider one of two approaches:
+1. An invalid string parameter leads to a null/default object.
+2. An invalid string parameter leads to some sort of sentinel value/state, i.e. Token contains a syntax error message, children collection is empty.

+Error handling is something to consider.
+Exceptions should be thrown only in exceptional circumstances, and that will likely be a rather unexceptional circumstance in an interpreter environment.
+This will affect all of the other modules in the project, so this is a decision that will need to be made with care.

+Other fun features that I would like to think about implementing:
+  - Reading scripts from a file
+  - Input history, navigable from the interpreter prompt using the arrow keys.

+Primary goals for tonight:
+1. Finish adapting the test bench and console interpreter to the new abstract syntax tree class.
+2. Write a validation method in the tree class that will traverse the expression tree, and return a boolean value representing whether or not the expression is valid.
+Look for operators that do not have a sufficient number of operands, and for expressions with an unrecognized operator symbol.